top of page

 • GST registration if applicable

-Tip #6 - Submit and wait for confirmation
+Tip 6 - Submit and wait for confirmation

+In many cases, your ABN is issued immediately.
 If the ATO needs to verify details, it can take anywhere from a few days to around 20 business days.
 You will receive confirmation via the contact details you provided.

 Once issued, your ABN becomes publicly searchable on the ABN Lookup register.
-The ABN Lookup register is a great place to verify business ABN's.
+The ABN Lookup register is a great place to verify business ABNs.
 If a business provides conflicting information to that on the register, it's best practice to follow this up.
 Businesses often change names and hands, but ABN information should always be accurate and current.

-Tip #7 - What to do after your ABN is approved
+Tip 7 - What to do after your ABN is approved

 Getting an ABN does not mean you must register everything else immediately.